 When it comes to strategy implementation, many applications refer to the use of Objectives and Key Results (OKRs) to steer, to measure progress, to pivot or adapt.
-Only some applicants show evidence of a North Star and of defining strategic hypotheses and experimentation.
-One application defined their strategy in questions to be answered, rather than instructions.
-We see this as a great innovation!

 Some applicants showed how they have developed a full data gathering system to measure KRs, hence, to pivot further.
 We see this as applicable in some situations, less so in others (when you change your OKRs, you need to change your algorithm, hence it might hamper agility in the future).